Skip to Main Content

 Chicago Manual of Style

 The Chicago Manual of Style is a style guide published by the University of Chicago Press.
 Its recommendations for editorial practice, covering grammar, diction, spelling, document formatting, and citation, are widely used in publishing, particularly in the humanities.
 This guide focuses on the citation guidelines presented in the Manual, providing examples of citations for a wide variety of sources.
-It follows the 17th edition of the Manual, issued in 2017.
+It follows the 18th edition of the Manual, issued in 2024.

-Be sure to check out the general guidelines page as well for general rules on writing notes (footnotes & endnotes) and bibliography entries.
+Be sure to check out the general guidelines page as well for general rules on writing notes (footnotes and endnotes) and bibliography entries.
 The plagiarism page offers information to help you understand what plagiarism is and how to avoid it.

 The Chicago Manual of Style Online